wp-plugins/simple-poll/readme.txt

 Let's see us what you did.

 == Changelog ==

+= 1.1.1 (2012-04-15) =
+* Bugfix: the list of polls does not show anymore the number of preferences

 = 1.1.0 (2012-04-15) =
 * New: on each poll is available the list of the voters